williamsni14463/MMBC-Actuator-PLC/max31865-temperature-response-test.md

 ## 1. Enable SPI on the Pi

 SPI is disabled by default.
-Enable it once:
+Run this line of code to

 ```bash
 sudo raspi-config
 ```

-Go to **Interface Options → SPI → Enable**, then reboot.
+Go to **Interface Options → SPI → Enable**, then reboot the pi

-Verify:
+Verify it is enabled with:

 ```bash
 ls /dev/spi*